dentarg/auth0-blog/_posts/2016-11-09-migrating-an-angular-1-app-to-angular-2-part-2.markdown

 This is pretty straightforward and it doesn't look that much different from our [ng1-dinos Dinos service](https://github.com/auth0-blog/ng1-dinos/blob/master/src/app/core/Dinos.service.js).
 Aside from Angular 2 format, the primary difference is that we're returning typed observables instead of promises (and we haven't added the API call to get a single dinosaur's details by `id` yet—we'll do that later).

 Starting from the top: we import our dependencies.
 Services are _injectable_.
-The CLI adds this for us.
-We also need `Http` and `Response` from `@angular/http` as well as `Observable` and `map` and `catch` operators from RxJS.
+The CLI adds the `Injectable` class for us.
+We also need `Http` and `Response` from `@angular/http`, `Observable` from RxJS, and `map` and `catch` operators.
 Finally we need our `Dino` model.

 > **Note:** RxJS [observables are preferable over promises](https://angular-2-training-book.rangle.io/handout/observables/observables_vs_promises.html).
 Angular 2's `http.get` returns an observable but we _could_ convert it to a promise with `.toPromise()` if we had to (but we won't in this tutorial).

-We set our API `_baseUrl` and make `Http` available in the constructor function.
+We set our private API `baseUrl` property and make `private http: Http` available in the constructor function.

-Then we define our `getAllDinos$` function.
+Then we define our `getAllDinos$()` function.
 The `$` at the end of the function name indicates that an observable is returned and we can subscribe to it.
-The `getAllDinos$(): Observable<Dino[]>` type annotation declares that we expect a collection (`[]`) of items matching the `Dino` model we created previously.
+The `getAllDinos$(): Observable<Dino[]>` type annotation declares that we expect an array of items matching the `Dino` model we created previously.

 Finally we manage successes and errors.
 The `map` operator processes the result from the observable.
 In our case, we're returning the response as JSON.
 We'll use the `catch` operator to handle failed API responses and generate an observable that terminates with an error.

-> **Note:** In the Angular 1 ng1-dinos service, the success function checks for an object because some server configurations (such as NGINX) will return a successful XHR response with an HTML error page in the case of an API failure.
+> **Note:** In the Angular 1 [ng1-dinos Dinos service](https://github.com/auth0-blog/ng1-dinos/blob/master/src/app/core/Dinos.service.js), the success function checks for an object because some server configurations (such as NGINX) will return a successful XHR response with an HTML error page in the case of an API failure.
 The front-end promise incorrectly resolves this as the appropriate data.
-We do _not_ need to do this check in ng2-dinos because we have TypeScript ensuring that the shape of the data matches our `Dino` model.
+We do _not_ need to do this check in Angular 2 ng2-dinos because we have TypeScript ensuring that the shape of the data matches our `Dino` model.
 Pay attention to your data though: if you have a response that occasionally changes shape, you'll need to address that in the model so you don't receive errors.
 You can read more about [TypeScript functions and optional parameters here](https://www.typescriptlang.org/docs/handbook/functions.html).

 ### Use the Dinos Service in Home Component